DeruiDENG/ElasticSearchTraining/lectures/03-mappings.md

 # Mappings

-Define how a document and its fields are indexed
+When inserting a new document into the ES, ES will `index` the document to optimize for future queries.

-* Which string should be tokenized or treated as keywords
+Mapping defines how ES will index a document and its fields E.g.
-* Field data types (e.g number, dates, geolocations)
+* Which field should be tokenized or treated as keywords
-* How text field should be analyzed
+* Which field can be queried as number, dates, or geolocations
-* etc
+* How text field should be indexed and analyzed

 Two types: